getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

     Then the SDK creates a success init marker file for the SDK version

 Scenario: SDK version inits with failure second time with previous successful init
-    Given there is a launch marker file for the SDK version And there is a success init marker file for the SDK version When the SDK inits
+    Given there is a start init marker file for the SDK version And there is a success init marker file for the SDK version When the SDK inits
     Then it deletes success init marker file for the SDK version